curbFlow/pytorch-retinanet/README.md

 python train.py --h
 ```

-For optimizing the anchors for the dataset, you can use this repo: https://github.com/curbFlow/anchor-optimization.
+For optimizing the anchors for the dataset, you can use [this repo](https://github.com/curbFlow/anchor-optimization).